-Any attitude, motivation or behavior can be changed with personal will and the right coaching and support.
-That’s why F4S doesn’t refer to weaknesses, but rather blind spots.
+Any attitude, motivation, or behavior can be changed with personal will and the right coaching and support.
+That’s why at F4S we don’t refer to weaknesses, but rather blind spots.
 As soon as we become aware of a trait that’s lacking, we can work to change it.

 There are no rigid categories and personality labels, but rather an analysis of motivations that drive patterns of behavior.
 This way, leaders can build teams by combining the right motivations to get specific results.

-If you’re still relying on Myers Briggs tests for talent acquisition or succession planning, you’re trying to run a modern business on decades-old theories and concepts.
+If you’re still relying on Myers-Briggs tests for talent acquisition or succession planning, you’re trying to run a modern business on decades-old theories and concepts.
 You’re also exposing your employer brand to claims of bias.

 With F4S there are no license fees, and no waiting for results to be analyzed.
 We have qualified coaches available to help you get personalized insight for yourself and your team when you need it.

 Our programs were designed by world-renowned coaches.
 Sessions only take 5-15 minutes.
 Get started for free with your personalized program now.